Juliet is “not yet fourteen”

 Predatory Offender Registration for juveniles

+Can a juvenile be a “predatory offender” for sexting or as a young lover?
+In Minnesota today, sadly, the answer is “yes.”
 And labeling juveniles “predatory offenders,” requires them to register their whereabouts, vehicles, schools, addresses, and on and on.
 And then it sends them to prison if they slip up any little part of doing so.

 Is that what we really want to do after a juvenile had consensual sex with her beloved, or after sexting?

-Rehabilitation vs. Predatory Offender Registration: ten years to life
+Rehabilitation vs. Predatory Offender Registration

 Juvenile courts were a result of social reform movements of the late 19th Century.
 So rather than criminally prosecute juveniles like adults, we set up a separate juvenile court.
 And juvenile courts have a greater focus on rehabilitation for those adjudicated responsible for some “criminal” act.